-The interfaces in this architecture (Error!
-Reference source not found.) relevant for the interaction between the metering end device and end consumer devices are:
+The interfaces in this architecture (Figure 10) relevant for the interaction between the metering end device and end consumer devices are:

 - interface H1 for a local connection to a simple external consumer display. - Interfaces H2 and H3 for interaction with home automation end devices (including more advanced displays).
-These interfaces support the provision of energy efficiency and demand-side management services.
+These interfaces support the provision of energy efficiency and demandside management services.